 Storing & Freezing

 Storing: Cooled leftovers can be stored in the fridge when added to an airtight container and will last up to four days.

-Reheating: Place the crock pot French toast casserole in the oven or microwave to reheat.
+Reheating: Reheat the crock pot French toast casserole in the oven or microwave.
 When using the oven, heat at 350 degrees until warmed through.
 If microwaving, heat in 30-second intervals until heated through.

 If your crock pot French toast casserole is soggy, it may be because the bread was not stale enough or you didn't let it cook long enough.
 If using fresh bread, you may need to cook it for a bit longer to allow the liquid to absorb completely.

-The best egg to milk ratio for French toast is two eggs to every one cup of milk.
+The best egg-to-milk ratio for French toast is two eggs for every one cup of milk.
 This will give you the perfect custardy texture that is not too eggy or too runny.

 Looking for more sweet and delicious dishes to make in your slow cooker?
 Try out this easy recipe for Slow Cooker Apple Cinnamon Rolls.
 One of my other favorites is this Crock Pot Peach Cobbler with Cake Mix for dessert!

 Crock Pot French Toast

 - Add cubed French bread to the bottom of the slow cooker.